The Cotton Belt was an overnight phenomena that took its own sweet time, over seventy years.

 “In 1800 only 25% of all white families in the Upcountry belonged to the ranks of slaveholders.
 Yet by 1820 just under 40% … owned slaves” In the bordering lower Piedmont, the corresponding figures were 28% to 45%.

 The plantation owners owned more slaves by far.
 Indeed 35% of these owning slaves, owned fewer than two slaves .
 Horribly when cotton spread beyond the South Carolina frontier into the wilderness after 1815, it kick-started the a large-scale nefarious “Second Passage to the Interior” of slaves from Tidewater to the depths of the emerging Cotton/Black Belt.
 Before it exhausted itself, this “middle passage” consumed over 1 million black slaves.
-Moreover, a slave-trader complex, series of slave auctions centers developed to accommodate this expansion–destroying what little existed of Black family life, and placing the very worst features of slavery on steroids.
+Moreover, a slave-trader complex, series of slave auctions centers developed to accommodate this expansion–destroying what little existed of Black family life, and placing the most reprehensible features of slavery on steroids.

 Maturity Arrives Quickly in “the Land of Cotton”.